 Skip to main content

-The Doctor of Nursing Practice (DNP) Nurse Anesthesia program, with a dual focus in Adult-Gerontology Acute Care (AGACNP), is an intensive, full-time program designed for registered nurses who seek advanced preparation in both nurse anesthesia and acute care management of adult and older adult populations.
+The DNP Nurse Anesthesia (CRNA) program, with a dual focus in Adult-Gerontology Acute Care (AGACNP), is an intensive, full-time doctoral program designed for registered nurses who seek advanced preparation in both nurse anesthesia and acute care management of adult and older adult populations.
 This integrated program prepares graduates to deliver high-quality, evidence-based care in complex clinical environments such as operating rooms, intensive care units, emergency departments, and specialty surgical services.

 Program format